-Heriz Style Rugs
+Heriz Rugs for Sale

 Beautiful Rugs has an old Persian Heriz handmade rug with a deep red central medallion with a rosette (a stylized, symmetrical image from overhead of a flower blossom) in its center.
-A floral chain encircles the rosette which is embedded in an octagram, an eight point star, with eight stylized flowers, four of which extend into the yellow rug field filled with a repeating pattern of stylized leaves in each quarter area of the field.
+A floral chain encircles the rosette, which is embedded in an octagram, an eight-point star, with eight stylized flowers, four of which extend into the yellow rug field filled with a repeating pattern of stylized leaves in each quarter area of the field.
 The main ivory border with rosettes frames the field.